TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 ## Pre-requisites

 * Tyk Cloud Account, register here if you don't have one yet: {{< button_left href="https://tyk.io/sign-up/#cloud" color="green" content="free trial" >}}
 * A redis instance for each data plane, used as temporay storage for distributed rate limiting, token storage and analytics.
+You will find instructions for a simple Redis installation in the steps below.
 * No incoming firewalls rules are needed, as the connection between Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.

 ## Get the connection details to the control plane

 Before deploying your data plane, you will need to prepare the connection details to the control plane:
-* **Tyk Dashboard API Access Credentials**: `gateway.rpc.apiKey` setting in helm
+* **Tyk Dashboard API Access Credentials**: `api_key` setting in Docker, `gateway.rpc.apiKey` in helm
-* **Organisation ID**: `gateway.rpc.rpcKey` setting in helm
+* **Organisation ID**: `rpc_key` setting in Docker, `gateway.rpc.rpcKey` in helm
 * **MDCB connection string**: `gateway.rpc.connString` setting in helm

 You need first to create a user that will be able to connect to the control plane.
 Go to the API Manager Dashboard.